Xilinx/wireless-xorif/doc/mainpage.md

 * This directory contains the source files and Makefile for the ORAN-Radio-Interface Front-Haul Interface C Library

+## libxobf

+* This directory contains the source files and Makefile for the ORAN-Radio-Interface Beamformer C Library

 ## xorif-app

 * This directory contains the source files and Makefiles for the ORAN-Radio-Interface Example Application